Internal working model of attachment: Function

 Lastly, if the infant can be sure about the availability of the attachment figure, it will be less prone to fear due to the supportive presence or secure base function of the caregiver, which makes exploration of the environment and hence learning possible.
 This felt security is the primary goal of all working models.
 Ainsworth researched the secure base phenomenon in her strange situation procedure in which an infant uses their mother as a secure base.
 The attachment system provides the child with a sense of security in the form of this base, which supports exploration of the environment and hence independence.
 A securely attached child will, in turn, achieve a balance between intimacy and independence.
 This corresponds to a balance between the attachment system which serves the function of protection and the exploration system which facilitates learning.

 The function of other attachment styles can be explained in terms of an imbalance of intimacy and independence, a preoccupation with one of these goals.
 This overriding chronic goal is intimacy in preoccupied children, independence or self-protection in dismissive children, and in case of the fearful child, there is a conflicting chronic goal of achieving both intimacy and independence at the same time or an approach-avoidance conflict due to relative inflexibility in comparison to secure attachment.

 The internal working model functions largely outside of conscious awareness.
 Those subconscious aspects might be especially important for the function of self-protection and serve as a defence mechanism in the face of contradicting models, where one of them operates within the subconscious to prevent a threat to the self.
 This is mostly the case for dismissive-avoidant attachment where conflicting ideas of the caregiver as both loving and neglecting cause the defence mechanism of downplaying the need for intimacy, not relying on the attachment figure, and emphasizing independence.
+For example, if a caregiver is accepting of a baby's proximity-seeking behaviours and grants access, the baby is thought to develop a secure organization.
+If the caregiver consistently denies the infant access, an avoidant organization develops; and if the caregiver inconsistently grants access, an ambivalent organization develops.
+In retrospect, internal working models are constant with and reflect the primary relationship with our caregivers.
+Childhood attachment directly influences our adult relationships.

+A parent's internal working model that is operative in the attachment relationship with her infant can be accessed by examining the parent's mental representations.
+Recent research has demonstrated that the quality of maternal attributions as markers of maternal mental representations can be associated with particular forms of maternal psychopathology and can be altered in a relative short time-period by targeted psychotherapeutic intervention.